About the Packard Motor Car Building in Center City

-The Packard Motor Car Building offers apartments near Hahnemann Hospital, in a historic limestone and terracotta-trimmed building featuring hand-carved cornices and oversized windows.
+The Packard Motor Car Building offers Center City apartments for rent near Hahnemann Hospital, in a historic limestone and terracotta-trimmed building featuring hand-carved cornices and oversized windows.
 Standing as an iconic landmark of Philadelphia’s historic automobile industry, these apartments, designed by Detroit architect Alfred Kahn in 1910, originally served as a showroom and assembly plant for Packard Motors and the newspaper office for the Philadelphia Record.
-The Packard Motor Car Building was then repurposed into the sleek Center City Philadelphia apartments they are today.
+The Packard Motor Car Building was then repurposed into the sleek Center City apartments for rent they are today.

 Center City Distincton